 Imperial typewriters were made in Leicester in England and the Good Companion model was first launched in 1932.
 It was named after J. B. Priestley's book " The Good Companions" which had been published at the same time and the collaboration with Priestley helped sell a huge number of Imperial typewriters.

-This model is a No 1 and was made in 1940 and is in a charcoal "crinkle " black colour with a metal body.
+This model is a No 1 and was made in 1942 and is in a charcoal "crinkle " black colour with a metal body.
 It has the traditional silver chrome surrounds on the vintage black keys with dark creme coloured letters and numbers on the keys.
 It has the Imperial Royal Warrant crest on the top right, " Manufactured by the Imperial Typewriter Company Ltd Leicester England " on the back and the "Imperial " logo on the top above the carriage as well as above the keys.
 This one types with the slightly larger "pica" sized type face giving you 10 letters to the inch and has the chrome finials on the top of each metal spool.
+We have also replaced the rubber platen in this machine with a new professionally engineered new rubber platen.

-There are only a few very minor marks to the metal body and some slight discolouration on the carriage back plate, but generally it is a very nice condition.
+There are only a few very minor marks to the metal body of the typewriter, but generally it is a very nice condition.

 This typewriter has been professionally serviced, cleaned, adjusted and tested.
 It is in full working order and fitted with a new top quality American made Universal ribbon so its all ready for you to start typing on.